amartincolby/Rust-Quick-Guide/README.md

     breaking changes being implemented, but it has been broadly stable for a number of years.
 That said, _in my opinion_, the ideal use of async is in conjunction with a framework like Actix or Axum, where the wrapper of its design and ecosystem helps shield you from moving ground.
-I am not even sure how much I believe that anymore, meaning that if you decide to focus on async, you are likely safe.

     Async is perhaps a new concept to those coming from Go, C, C++, or Java, but for JavaScript developers, welcome home.
 Everything covered here will